 Some of the other benefits of anthocyanins include:

-Encourage Heart Health
+Encourages Heart Health

 The antioxidant activity of anthocyanins, including the protection of LDL against oxidation, has been demonstrated in a number of studies.
 Oxidised LDL cholesterol can cause inflammation in the arteries, thus promoting atherosclerosis which in turn increases the chance of heart attack and stroke.
 These compounds can also protect the heart muscle and blood vessels from oxidative damage, lower blood pressure and increase blood flow, further benefitting cardiovascular health.